 Business loans from alternative finance providers

 Barclays business lending is just one option – nowadays small businesses have a choice of a wide range of non-traditional finance providers.
-Lenders like Fleximize have been set up to offer SMEs a quicker, less bureaucratic process, so you can get your hands on the cash a lot quicker.
+Lenders like Fleximize have been set up to offer SMEs a quicker, less bureaucratic process, so you can get your hands on the vital working capital your business deserves.